web-infra-dev/rspack-website/docs/en/misc/branding.md

 ## Logo

-Rspack Logo is Designed by [Zeng Jialong](https://zengjialong.com/).
+Rspack logo is a small crab as fast as lightning, representing fast compilation of Rspack.

 ![Rspack Logo](/logo.png)